Safe Surf Lab

 Who shouldn’t use Cloudways?

-• Users who need email hosting bundled: Cloudways does not provide email hosting.
-You’ll need to use a third-party service like Google Workspace or Zoho Mail, which is an additional cost and integration point.
+• You need included email hosting: Cloudways doesn’t provide email hosting by default.
+You’ll need to use a third-party service like Google Workspace or Zoho Mail, which adds another small cost and configuration step.

 Alternatives worth considering